Regional alliances for iron-rich beans in Latin American countries

 Results

-This baseline will generate market and marketing information, based on primary data from the actors of the bean chain, in the project intervention areas.
+This baseline will generate market and marketing information, based on primary data from the actors of the bean chain within the project intervention areas.

-Contribute to the adoption of the iron-rich bean varieties in the project countries through the validation and scaling of the varieties with the highest demand on farms.
+Contribute to the adoption of iron-rich bean varieties in the project countries through the validation and scaling of varieties with the highest demand on farms.

-Increase the dissemination of new knowledge and technologies that collaborate with the processes from adoption by producers and other relevant actors in the value chain.
+Increase the dissemination of new knowledge and technologies that collaborate with the processes through adoption by producers and other relevant actors in the value chain.

 Beneficiaries